prometheus-operator/prometheus-operator/contrib/kube-prometheus/README.md

 ```

-> Note you need `jsonnet` and `gojsontoyaml` (`go get github.com/brancz/gojsontoyaml`) installed.
+> Note you need `jsonnet` (`go get github.com/google/go-jsonnet/jsonnet`) and `gojsontoyaml` (`go get github.com/brancz/gojsontoyaml`) installed.
 If you just want json output, not yaml, then you can skip the pipe and everything afterwards.

 This script reads each key of the generated json and uses that as the file name, and writes the value of that key to that file.

 ### Containerized Installing and Compiling

-If you don't care to have `jb` or `jsonnet` or `gojsontoyaml` installed, then build the `po-jsonnet` Docker image (this is something you'll need a copy of this repository for).
+If you don't care to have `jb` nor `jsonnet` nor `gojsontoyaml` installed, then build the `po-jsonnet` Docker image (this is something you'll need a copy of this repository for).
 Do the following from this `kube-prometheus` directory:
 ```
 $ make ../../hack/jsonnet-docker-image
 ```